zoxpx/pxdocs/content/reference/CLI/updating-volumes.md

 			Node 	 :  10.99.117.133
 ```

-As shown above, the volume is shown as `shared=yes` indicating that this is a shared volume
+As shown above, the `shared` field is set to `yes` indicating that `clitest` is now a shared volume

-For adding the `--sticky` attribute to a volume, use the following command.
+## Changing a volume's sticky option

-**Change Volume Sticky Option**
+For adding the `--sticky` attribute to a volume, use the following command:

 ```text
 pxctl volume update clitest --sticky=on
 ```

-Doing a subsequent inspect on the volume shows the `attributes` field set to `sticky`
+Doing a subsequent inspect on the volume shows the `attributes` field set to `sticky`:

 ```text
 pxctl volume inspect clitest